hivdb/chiro-cms/resources/covid-review.md

 Based on the ACTT results, the FDA issued an Emergency Use Authorization for the use of remdesivir in hospitalized patients with COVID-19 who have severe disease defined as having an SpO2 ≤ 94% on room air or requiring supplemental oxygen, mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).

 Further analysis of ACTT data containing results from a greater proportion of the participants and containing virological response data are likely to be published in the future.
-Another recently published study reported that a five day course of therapy was as efficacious as a ten day course of therapy in hospitalized patients with an SpO2 ≤ 94% who did not require mechanical ventilation.
-However, the patients in the ten day treatment arm had greater baseline disease
+Another recently published study reported that a five day course of therapy was as efficacious as a ten day course of therapy in hospitalized patients with an SpO2 ≤ 94% who did not require mechanical ventilation [^10.1056/NEJMoa2015301].
+However, the patients in the ten day treatment arm had greater baseline disease severity than those in the five day treatment arm.